Intent: Why do we teach what we teach?

 We Achieve this by:

-- Teachers are secure in their understanding of what pupils need to know and show in order to be able to progress and build on their learning.
+Teachers are secure in their understanding of what pupils need to know and show to be able to progress and build on their learning.

-- Teachers have the opportunity to build on their own disciplinary knowledge through working with subject experts within our academy and across the wider MAT.
+Teachers can build on their own disciplinary knowledge through working with subject experts within our academy and across the wider MAT.

 Recognise the importance of reading